FrameworkEdit this page

 When you have a page that contains a static shell and dynamic content, you can use partial pre-rendering to pre-render only the static content and then the framework will use the pre-rendered content and a state stored in a JSON file to continue rendering the dynamic content on demand.

-You can split your JSX to static and dynamic content by using Suspense and marking dynamic components by using the usePrerender hook or the withPrerender higher-order component helper function.
-The marked component's rendering will be "postponed" for rendering it at runtime in the production server using the pre-rendered HTML content and the JSON state.
+You can split your JSX to static and dynamic content by using Suspense and marking dynamic components by using the 'use dynamic' directive.
+The marked component's rendering will be "postponed" for rendering it at runtime in the production server using the pre-rendered HTML content, the JSON state used to resume rendering and the cache entries of all components using the 'use static' directive.

 import { Suspense } from "react";